The First Fruits Offering and The Wave Sheaf

 Direct and to the point.
-They would've eaten from what they brought across the Yarden with them for the Pesach; but they could not eat from the abib/green/new barley freshly reaped in the Promised land, or from any parched (old) grain found in the new land when the Canaanites were driven out, until the Shabbat was past and the wave sheaf offered .
+They would've eaten from what they brought with them across the Yarden for the Pesach; but they could not eat from the abib/green/new barley freshly reaped in the Promised land, or from any parched (old) grain found in the new land when the Canaanites were driven out, until the Shabbat was past and the wave sheaf offered .

 Yahuah was fulfilling His part of the Covenant.
 He'd brought Yisra'el through forty years of being in the wilderness.
 During that time He'd slowly driven all of the heathens out of the land of Canaan before them.
 He did that so that the land would not become populated by wild beasts that would've threatened His people.
 Now He was about to bring them across the Yarden, into a land already planted with crops, and waiting to be harvested.
-All He asked is that they acknowledge His beneficence by offering the first fruits of what He'd provided up to Him.
+All He asked is that they acknowledge His beneficence by offering the first fruits of what He'd provided, up to Him.

 This makes no sense.
 As stated above Yah provided for them free of charge, in fulfillment of His promise to Abraham: